 Patrick MacLeamy, FAIA, LEED AP, is HOK’s chairman and a member of the executive committee.
 He joined HOK in 1967 as a designer in the firm’s founding office in St. Louis.
 He relocated to San Francisco in 1970 to help establish HOK’s first regional office.
-After serving in leadership roles in design, project management and marketing, he was named managing principal of the San Francisco office in 1983.
+After serving in leadership roles in design, project management and marketing, Patrick was named managing principal of the San Francisco office in 1983.
 He joined the firm’s executive committee in 1995 and became chief operating officer in 2000.
-MacLeamy was elected CEO in 2003 and chairman in 2012.
+Patrick was elected CEO in 2003 and chairman in 2012.
 In 2016, as part of a planned succession process, he announced that he was stepping down from his position as CEO while continuing to serve as chairman.

 During his HOK career, Patrick has overseen the establishment of several HOK regional offices in the U.S. and Asia.
 He has held leadership roles on several landmark HOK projects, including the Moscone Convention Center in San Francisco and King Khalid International Airport in Riyadh, Saudi Arabia.

 As a pioneer in leveraging technology to support design quality, Patrick led HOK’s effort to organize the firm’s approach to technology through its “Tech 2000” initiative.
 He is a founder and chairman of buildingSMART International (bSI), a nonprofit organization dedicated to transforming the building industry through the creation and adoption of open, international digital standards for information exchange.
 By advancing buildingSMART initiatives within HOK, he has positioned the firm to accelerate the industry’s adoption of a seamless information exchange network among all team members throughout the facility life cycle.

 He served on the American Institute of Architects Large Firm Roundtable and is a past chairman of the Construction Industry Roundtable.